 You may also feel irritable, angry, impatient and may overeat.

-If you are prone to acid reflux, there are also certain foods in Ayurveda that you should most definitely avoid.
-Anything that is highly spiced, oily, fried, carbonated, preservative laden foods, dairy, caffeine, and tobacco.
+If you are prone to acid reflux, there are also certain foods in Ayurveda that you should most definitely avoid – chili peppers, oily or deep fried food, carbonated drinks, foods filled with preservatives, additives and/or fillers, cow’s dairy, caffeine, and tobacco.

 The best things to eat are cooling foods like coconut, which you can drink and use in food preparation for foods such as vegetables, rice dishes or chutneys.
-Baked fennel seeds as mentioned above can be eaten, and if you eat a ¼ teaspoon of baked fennel seeds three times a day between meals, it can help significantly with digestion issues.
+Lightly toasted fennel seeds as mentioned above can be eaten, and if you eat a ¼ teaspoon them three times a day between meals, it can help significantly with digestion issues.

 You can also drink pomegranate juice, organic rose water, mint lassi and green leafy vegetables, grains, watermelon, honeydew, lettuce, mangos are great choices.